The Longest Yard (1974 film)

-The Longest Yard is a 1974 American prison sports comedy film directed by Robert Aldrich, written by Tracy Keenan Wynn, based on a story by producer Albert S. Ruddy, and starring Burt Reynolds, Eddie Albert, Ed Lauter, and Mike Conrad.
-The film was released as "The Mean Machine" in the United Kingdom.
-The film follows a former NFL player recruiting a group of prisoners and playing football against their guards.
-It features many real-life football players, including Green Bay Packers legend Ray Nitschke.
+The Longest Yard is a 1974 American prison sports comedy-drama film directed by Robert Aldrich, written by Tracy Keenan Wynn, based on a story by producer Albert S. Ruddy, and starring Burt Reynolds, Eddie Albert, Ed Lauter, Michael Conrad and James Hampton.
+The film was released as The Mean Machine in the United Kingdom and South Africa.
+The film follows former NFL player Paul Crewe recruiting a group of prisoners and playing football against their guards.
+It features many real-life football players, including Ray Nitschke of the Green Bay Packers.

-The film has been remade three times: as the 2001 British film Mean Machine (a shortened version of the title used for the original's UK release), starring Vinnie Jones, the 2005 film remake, The Longest Yard featuring Adam Sandler and Reynolds as coach Nate Scarborough, and as the 2015 Egyptian film Captain Masr.
-In the two international remakes from 2001 and 2015, the sport was changed from gridiron football to Association Football.
+The film has spawned three remakes: the 2001 British film Mean Machine starring Vinnie Jones; 2005's The Longest Yard starring Adam Sandler and featuring Reynolds as coach Nate Scarborough; and the 2015 Egyptian film Captain Masr.
+In the two international remakes, the sport was changed from gridiron football to association football.

 Plot

 Former star pro football quarterback Paul "Wrecking" Crewe walks out on his wealthy girlfriend Melissa in Palm Beach, Florida.
-After taking her Maserati-engined Citroën SM without permission and leading police on a car chase, Crewe is sentenced to 18 months in Citrus State Prison.
+After taking her Citroën SM without permission and leading police on a car chase, and subsequent attack of two police officers, Crewe is sentenced to 18 months in Citrus State Prison.

 The convicts disrespect Crewe because he was dismissed from the NFL for point shaving.
 The warden, Rudolph Hazen, is a football fanatic who manages a semi-pro team of prison guards.
 He wants Crewe to help coach the team and clinch a championship.
 Responding to pressure from the head guard and coach, Captain Wilhelm Knauer, a reluctant Crewe eventually agrees to play in an exhibition game.
 Crewe forms a prison team that includes Samson, a former professional weightlifter, and Connie Shokner, a killer and martial arts expert.

 Aided by the clever Caretaker, former professional player Nate Scarboro and the first black inmate willing to play, "Granny" Granville, plus long-term prisoner Pop—and the warden's amorous secretary, Miss Toot—Crewe molds a team nicknamed the "Mean Machine".
 He agrees to play quarterback himself.
 After witnessing "Granny" being harassed by some of the prison guards without breaking, the black inmates decide to volunteer their services and join the team.
 Unger, one of the prison trustees, persistently asks Crewe if he can replace Caretaker as manager of the team, which Crewe refuses to do.
 In retaliation, Unger attempts to kill Crewe by fashioning a homemade bomb from a light bulb filled with a combustible fluid, designed to detonate inside Crewe's cell when he turns on the light.
 Caretaker is killed instead when he enters Crewe's cell to retrieve some papers; Unger locks the cell door, preventing rescue.
 Hazen sternly lectures Crewe's teammates about the consequences of any attempted escape after the game.
-Afterward, Crewe re-energizes the team with a surprise - presenting them with professional uniforms (stolen from the guards by Caretaker before he was killed).
+Afterward, Crewe re-energizes the team with a surprise—presenting them with professional uniforms (stolen from the guards by Caretaker before he was killed).
 They charge onto the field in their new uniforms, angering the guards and Hazen.